Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Be cautious around the eyes and face.

-Ask an eye-care professional first if you have eye disease, retinal disease, recent eye surgery, light sensitivity, or unexplained eye symptoms.
+Ask an eye-care professional first if you have eye disease, retinal disease, recent eye surgery, unusual light sensitivity, or unexplained eye symptoms.

 Implanted Devices and Terahertz Wellness Tools